dmfs/gver/README.md

 #### `branch`

-This can be used to match the name of the current head.
+This can be used to match the name of the current Git head.

 The following configuration considers all changes on the main branch as minor changes, whereas changes on `release` branches are considered to be patches.